March 8, 2021

 Encourage Customization and Consistency

 In our conversations with people who are exploring CBTE for the first time, we have noticed that two common assumptions are made.
 People either assume that 1) it is just a new kind of distance learning wherein students sit in front of a screen to complete online courses or 2) students never use traditional learning experiences like seminars, courses, or intensives.
 While our experience is not exhaustive by any means, students in all of the CBTE programs of which we are aware participate in myriad learning experiences ranging from self-paced, asynchronous and project-based learning to seminars, intensives, and traditional semester-long courses.
 Some learning may take place on the campus of a school, portions online, and other bits at a church, nonprofit, or local business.
 CBTE encourages (we might say requires) participation in a wide range of learning experiences.
-As a result, the software used to support CBTE programs must be designed to handle everything from live online events to on-campus residencies to asynchronous endeavors – all while tracking progress toward customized mastery and involving mentor teams.
+As a result, the software used to support CBTE programs must be designed to handle everything from live online events to on-campus residencies to asynchronous endeavors – all while tracking progress toward customized proficiency and involving mentor teams.
 That means the technology needs to allow extensive customization and support consistency.

 Many believe that this paradox of customization and consistency creates a technological challenge because the technology to encourage customization is often assumed to be much different than the technology required to support consistency.
 But it doesn’t have to be that way.
 Software that puts the student (i.e., human) first, we will find it is possible to do both at the same time.

 Embracing flexible technology may be difficult at first.
 We may find it is more cumbersome for us as administrators.
-That feeling often stems from the fact we have been formed to believe quality is best governed by segmenting learning into disciplines, generalizing understandings of mastery, controlling the path a student takes, and departmentalizing organizational functions – all of which leads to technological solutions that are designed to simplify how control is enforced.
+That feeling often stems from the fact we have been formed to believe quality is best governed by segmenting learning into disciplines, generalizing understandings of proficiency, controlling the path a student takes, and departmentalizing organizational functions – all of which leads to technological solutions that are designed to simplify how control is enforced.
 As a paradigm shift in educational philosophy, CBTE requires a similar shift in technology.

 One way to lean in to the idea of flexible technology is to begin thinking about a mobile first stack of solutions.
 Doing so will make us more responsive and open to ongoing and unending change.